About The Three Lochs Way

 Throughout the cruise, a knowledgeable guide will provide insightful commentary, sharing facts about the history, geology, and wildlife of the area.
 Learn about the legends and folklore associated with Loch Lomond, adding an extra layer of depth to your journey.

-After disembarking, make your way to Balloch for a train transfer back to Glasgow.
+After disembarking, make your way to Balloch for a train transfer back to Edinburgh.
 You’ll board the train and think about the unforgettable experiences you’ve shared during your time in the Scottish Highlands.
 Enjoy the scenery as you make your way through the picturesque Scottish countryside that passes outside your window.
-In a short while, you’ll be back in the bustling city of Glasgow.
+In a short while, you’ll be back in the bustling city.

-Once back in the city, you’ll have the opportunity to explore more of this vibrant area, perhaps visiting its renowned museums, indulging in delectable cuisine, or taking in more of its vibrant arts and music scene.
-Don’t forget to pick up some souvenirs for your loved ones back home.
+Once back in Edinburgh, and if time permits, you’ll have the opportunity to explore more of this vibrant area, perhaps visiting some locally-owned shops to pick up last-minute souvenirs for your loved ones back home.

 Activity: Boat cruise